ortexx/ip-cidr/readme.md

 get object of start and end ip {start: startIp, end: endIp}

 ### .toArray([options], [results])
-get array of all ip in CIDR range
+get an array of all ip in CIDR range
-you can get information by chunks using options.from and options.limit
+you can get an information by chunks using options.from and options.limit
-this options might be integer or big integer("jsbn" instance)
+this options might be an integer or a big integer("jsbn" instance)
-you can pass second argument "results" (object) to get all chunk pagination information
+you can pass the second argument "results" (object) to get all chunk pagination information

 ### .arrayAction(fn, [options], [results])
 run fn for every element of CIDR range